Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \subsubsection{Hypothesis}

-We expect PARC to be able to compute plans to the goal reliably, with no safety violations during $[0,\tf]$.
-However, due to the na\"ive choice of planning model, we expect the avoid set to be overly conservative, especially since \eqref{eq:2dhover_dyn} has three non-ETI states ($\vx, \vz, \omega$) in its PWA formulation.
+We expected PARC to be able to compute plans to the goal reliably, with no safety violations during $[0,\tf]$.
+However, due to the na\"ive choice of planning model, we expected the avoid set to be overly conservative, especially since \eqref{eq:2dhover_dyn} has three non-ETI states ($\vx, \vz, \omega$) in its PWA formulation.